European Board Examination in Pathology

 excludes the travel and lodging [Information about hotels can be provided]

 expenses of the candidate.
 Transfer should be made in EURO's to the EBP examination

-forms.
-Credit Card payment is not possible.
+committee, as indicated on the registration forms.
+Credit Card payment or cheques are not possible.
 Payment can be made by Bank transfer

 to the Fortis-bank Ghent, Belgium.

 The deadline for sending in your application form to take the examination